yrakessh/RapidInnovation/README.md

 ## Run

-Please the the below command to start the service
+Please the the below command to start the server

 ```
 Start service using npm